What is an HRA?

 6. Dental/vision HRA

-While not a separate type of HRA, employers who also want to provide dental and vision benefits to employees can design their HRA to reimburse dental and vision expenses exclusively.
+Employers who also want to provide dental and vision benefits to employees can utilize an HRA to reimburse only these expenses.
 These types of limited HRAs have a very narrow focus and are often paired with HSA to reimburse employees for expenses exempt from the HSA deductible requirement.
+You can do this by modifying an EBHRA or GCHRA.

 If you're looking to implement an HRA in conjunction with your group health plan, but want to cover fewer out-of-pocket expenses, then a dental/vision HRA is a better choice than the more expansive integrated HRA.